Dehydration and youth sports: Curb the risk

 If you're sweltering in the stands at a youth sporting event, imagine what it's like for the athletes.
 Learn who's at risk of dehydration — and how to prevent it.By Mayo Clinic Staff

-Anytime children or adolescents play sports or exercise in hot weather, they're at risk of heat-related illnesses.
+Anytime children or adolescents play sports or get physically active in hot weather, they're at risk of heat-related illnesses.
 Understand how heat-related problems happen and what steps you can take to prevent them.

 Risk factors for dehydration

 Your child might be vulnerable to dehydration and other heat-related illnesses in a hot or humid environment if he or she:

 - Wears clothing or protective gear that contributes to excessive heat retention